Happy Asian Pacific American Heritage Month!

 Be a culture detective with your super teammates, your kids.
 Pick a topic.
 Ask these 3 questions to start your heritage culture investigation.

-• What are some similarities between the community culture you are in and the heritage culture?
+• What are some similarities between the community culture we live in and our heritage culture?

 I am an American, steeped in American values.
 But I know on an emotional level what it means to be of the Chinese culture. -Amy Tam